 The Township has a contract with Waste Management to collect your trash and recyclables.
-If your trash or recycling was not collected, please call Waste Management at 1-800-458-0476.
+If your trash or recycling was not collected, or for any questions related to trash pickup, please call the Waste Management Erie Office Phone Number: 800-458-0476.

 Erie County Recycling Program